Efradgalio/Beyblade-Battle-Video-Analysis-System/README.md

     ```

 ## Output
-The output will be a new video analyze by the AI and data summary in CSV file.
+The output will be a new video analyze by the AI and data summary in CSV file called **battle_summary.csv**.